wizardwoes/site/content/reagents/datacentre/index.md

 In "A Factory as It Might Be," Morris envisioned a socialism in which factories would be set amidst gardens, cultivated by means of the voluntary labor of workers:
-(block quote begins)
-Impossible I hear an anti-Socialist say.
-My friend, please to remember that most factories sustain to-day large and handsome gardens; and not seldom parks and woods of many acres in extent; with due appurtenances of highly-paid Scotch professional gardeners, wood reeves, bailiffs, gamekeepers, and the like, the whole being managed in the most wasteful way conceivable; only the said gardens, etc., are, say, twenty miles away from the factory, out of the smoke, and are kept up for one member of the factory only, the sleeping partner to wit, who may, indeed, double that part by organising its labour (for his own profit), in which case he receives ridiculously disproportionate pay additional.’
+>> Impossible I hear an anti-Socialist say.
+My friend, please to remember that most factories sustain to-day large
+>> and handsome gardens; and not seldom parks and woods of many acres in extent; with due appurtenances of
+>> highly-paid Scotch professional gardeners, wood reeves, bailiffs, gamekeepers, and the like,
+>> the whole being managed in the most wasteful way conceivable; only the said gardens, etc., are, say,
+>> twenty miles away from the factory, out of the smoke, and are kept up for one member of the factory only,
-(ends)
+>> the sleeping partner to wit, who may, indeed, double that part by organising its labour (for his own profit),
+>> in which case he receives ridiculously disproportionate pay additional.’

 (pg 237, marx's ecology)
 detourne it?

+{{< cite-book "fosterMarxEcology2000" >}}

 ---